Villain (1971 film): Production

+In November 1969 EMI Films announced a movie would be made of Burden of Proof as part of a slate of eight films from Anglo-EMI under Nat Cohen.
+Other movies would be The Impotent with Carol White and Malcolm McDowell, The Practice from a novel by Stanley Winchester, Jam Today from a novel by Susan Barrett, My Family and other Animals from a book by Gerard Durrell, Wise Child from Simon Gray's play and Percy about a penis transplant.
+Of these only Percy and Burden of Proof would be made.

+Sale of the film rights earned Barlow £12,500.
+He would die in January 1973.

 Writing

-Unusually, the film was written by Dick Clement and Ian La Frenais, two well-known British comedy writers.
-They worked from a treatment by American actor Al Lettieri, renowned for his tough-guy image in films such as The Godfather and The Getaway as well as for his real-life associations with the New York Gambino Family.
+The script was written by British comedy writers Dick Clement and Ian La Frenais.
+They worked from a treatment by American actor Al Lettieri, renowned for his tough-guy image in films such as The Godfather (1972) and The Getaway (1972) as well as for his real-life associations with the New York Gambino Family.

-Clement and La Frenais based their screenplay on Burden of Proof, a novel by James Barlow that the Chicago Tribune had called a "sizzling, compelling book."
 Coincidentally, Barlow mentions Richard Burton in his book in a scene in which Dakin's barrister asks a female witness if she likes Burton in an effort to sow doubt in the jury's mind about her identification evidence.
 Though several of the main characters and important situations carry over from the novel, Clement and La Frenais altered the plot considerably.